Skip to main content

 4. Backtest Properly - Use tick data, realistic spreads, at least 5 years.
 If they only show you beautiful equity curves from 2010-2012, they're hiding something.

 5. Stress Test - Shift timeframes, add random delays, test on different pairs.
-Your EA should be robust, not just lucky.
+Your EA should be resilient, not just lucky.

 6. Read the Fine Print - Lifetime license vs. subscription, refund policy, prop firm rules.
 Some EAs will get you banned from prop firm challenges faster than you can say "martingale."